peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

 <b>Return Value:</b>

- `true`  if the given list of characters is in the given Unicode normalization form; otherwise,  `false` .
+ `true`  if the specified list of characters is in the specified Unicode normalization form; otherwise,  `false` .

 <b>Exceptions:</b>